ultraschemer/gambit-tiny-clos/README.md

 # Usage

-Just copy the folder tiny-clos to the "~~/lib" directory of your gambit installation.
+Just copy the folder tiny-clos to the "~~lib" directory of your gambit installation.

 Usage: